 COVID-19 Vaccine Provider Registration

-COVID-19 vaccine will be distributed through the Centers for Disease Control and Prevention's (CDC) centralized vaccine distribution system.
+COVID-19 vaccine is distributed through the Centers for Disease Control and Prevention's (CDC) centralized vaccine distribution system.
 This is the same system that is used to distribute vaccine for the Minnesota Vaccines for Children, (MnVFC) and Uninsured and Underinsured Adult Vaccination (UUAV) programs.

-Provider sites will be asked at some point to formally register with MDH and to sign a federal COVID-19 vaccine provider agreement to receive and administer COVID-19 vaccine.
-MDH will register providers in phases, as described below.
+Provider sites formally register with MDH and to sign a federal COVID-19 vaccine provider agreement to receive and administer COVID-19 vaccine.
+MDH has been registering providers in phases, as described below.

 Becoming a COVID-19 vaccine provider

-Right now, providers are asked to fill out an electronic survey if they want to administer COVID-19 vaccine when it becomes available.
-MDH will use the survey to invite providers to register officially as a COVID-19 vaccine provider.
+To start, organizations are asked to fill out an electronic survey if they want to administer COVID-19 vaccine to clients and patients (in addition to staff, if applicable).
+MDH uses the survey to invite providers to register officially as a COVID-19 vaccine provider.
 The pre-registration survey can be found in the last section below.

 - Complete a provider agreement.
 The agreement outlines the obligations of receiving COVID-19 vaccine.